What is LIRC ?

 Besides a remote control you also need a capture device

 to read the data from the remote.
-LIRC supports a broad
+Former versions focussed on

-range of input devices.
-As a starter, you can use the
+hardware.
+As a starter, you can use the kernel built-in support

 LIRC has a new maintainer!
 Yay!